 Addictions are relatively common.
-Approximately 3 out of every 100 Canadians are dependent on alcohol or drugs and 3 out of 100 Canadians have problems with gambling.
-Nicotine is also a major addiction in Canada, with about 17% of Canadians smoking regularly.
+For example, nicotine is a major addiction in Canada, with about 15% of Canadians smoking regularly.
 For more information about smoking, see our smoking channel.

 So what is an addiction?
 An addiction is something that is hard to stop even though it is interfering with your life.
 You can be addicted to substances such as alcohol or drugs (e.g., cocaine, heroine, morphine, nicotine), or to activities such as eating, gambling, shopping, video games, or sex.